on the Subject of Human Rights in the United States

 Under Siege! is an oral and documentary history.
 It uses the words of those affected by the relocation order to tell the human side of the story omitted by the government, and it presents documents that testify to the struggle of a country trying to square its actions with its values.

 Why were Italian and German Americans spared the fate of Japanese Americans?

 Removal of Italians and Germans from the civilian work force would disrupt the economy, especially in the large urban areas on both coasts and destroy postwar morale.

-Thus, economics, politics and morale drove U.S. relocation policy during World War II, with race as a reinforcing factor.
+Economics, politics and morale drove U.S. relocation policy during World War II, with race as a reinforcing factor.
 The withdrawal of perhaps millions of Italians and Germans from civilian production jobs, many in heavy industry—or even the shutdown of fishing in California—was judged too high a price to pay to thwart potential sabotage.

 The cessation of Asian immigration in 1924—but not European—and the resulting numerical disproportion across the country, not the attack on Pearl Harbor and its bitter emotional legacy, determined what happened to the Japanese in 1942 and why Italians and Germans did not experience the same fate.
-It is possible for a proud nation such as the United States, dedicated in principle to individual freedom, to come close to losing its soul during a time of crisis under poor leadership.

 Forty-eight years later the United States said to the Japanese, ‘We made a mistake.
 We’re sorry.’
 Have American attitudes and reactions changed since 1942?
 Is the country likely to act with greater prudence to a national emergency?
-Have Americans acquired the courage to look at people as individuals and the patience to design remedies for society’s problems, including national security, that do not assign labels?

 "I tell you it was a crazy thing.
 Whoever thought up that law